 Leatherback turtles do not breed in New Zealand.

-Females congregate at nesting sites where they lay clutches (up to 8) of 30-150 soft-shelled eggs into deep holes that they dig with their large flippers.
+Females congregate at nesting sites every 3-4 years, where they lay clutches (up to 8) of 30-150 soft-shelled eggs into deep holes that they dig with their large flippers.
 Eggs hatch after 60-80 days.

 The leatherback turtle is a host for many of the parasites, and diseases present in other marine reptiles, none of which pose a significant risk to the survival of the species.
 Of more concern are the many human-induced issues, resulting from the contamination of their habitat.
 The most significant being the consumption of marine plastics which bear a striking resemblance to the jellyfish, and other soft-bodied creatures which make up the large majority of their diet.
 Boat-strike, light pollution, exploitation of animals and eggs for food, as well as mortality as bycatch represent additional threats to their survival.

 Doyle, T. K., Houghton, J. D., O’Súilleabháin, P. F., Hobson, V. J., Marnell, F., Davenport, J., & Hays, G. C. (2008).
 Leatherback turtles satellite-tagged in European waters.
 Endangered Species Research, 4(1-2), 23-31.